 Easy Corn Chowder Recipe Directions:

-1. In a large pot, add oil, butter, onion, red bell pepper, thyme, cumin, and turmeric.
+1. In a large stockpot, add oil, butter, onion, red bell pepper, thyme, cumin, and turmeric.

 2. Saute until the onion and peppers are tender, but not brown – approximately 5-8 minutes.